Freehold vs Share of Freehold: Meaning & Differences

 Should You Buy a Freehold or a Share of a Freehold?

 So – which is right for you, a freehold or a share of freehold?
-The answer really depends on your individual property type, goals and budget.
+Ultimately, the decision will usually be made for you depending on the type of property you’re looking to buy, but other factors like goals and budget may come into it.

-A share of freehold may be more suitable if you’re looking for the benefits of ownership without the full cost and responsibility that comes with it.
+A share of freehold may be more suitable if you’re looking for the benefits of ownership without the full cost and sole responsibility that comes with it.
 As long as you are comfortable sharing the responsibilities with your co-owners, this can be an attractive option.

 Whichever option you choose, make sure that you do your research and take into account all the risks and costs involved before making any decisions.
 Good luck!